Galvanic Cell Tutorial

 standard reduction potentials

-How do you use the Reduction table?
+How do you use this Reduction table?

 When determining oxidation and reduction reactions find both possible reduction reactions.

 Which ever is high is the actual reduction reaction that will take place.
-The lower reaction is actually oxidation and must be reversed.

 To find the voltage of the cell add the 2 voltages together, remembering that you reverse the lower reaction so the Eo must also be reversed (+ becomes - or vice versa).